pingcap/docs/reference/performance/statement-summary.md

 > **Note:**
 >
-> In TiDB, the time unit of fields in statement summary tables is nanosecond (ns), whereas in MySQL it is picosecond (ps).
+> In TiDB, the time unit of fields in statement summary tables is nanosecond (ns), whereas in MySQL the time unit is picosecond (ps).

 ### Fields description